mssola/jo.mssola.com/_i18n/en/about.md

 but remaining at the opposition this time.
-Moreover, in october 2020, he also took the position of councilor at the [Consell Comarcal de l'Anoia](https://www.anoia.cat/) from representatives that left office early, being also a spokesman there for the CUP party until 2023 (end of the term).
+Moreover, in october 2020, he also took the position of councilor at the [Consell Comarcal de l'Anoia](https://www.anoia.cat/) from representatives that left office early, being also a spokesman there for the CUP party until july 2023 (end of the term).